Ganosanhati Andolan: Ideology

 Ganasanhati Andolan's ideology is mainly based on 'people's politics', promulgated by Abdul Hamid Khan Bhasani.
 It claims to ideologically struggle with the rights of life and nature, the struggle for all the oppressed-deprived-oppressed on the basis of existing power relations and legal system, property relations and economic system and religion-caste-gender identity.
 Its political agenda is to continue the struggle for a more egalitarian society through the establishment of a "democratic state and political system", suitable for the rights and power of the masses and the establishment of social equality, human dignity, and social justice for all citizens.
 The party states to represent the interests of the active masses in Bangladesh.

 Electoral performance

 In the 2015 Dhaka North City Corporation election, Zonayed Saki, the chief coordinator of the party, ran for the post of mayor but defeated.
 Later, he participated in the 2018 Bangladeshi general election from Dhaka-12 constituency but he was again defeated.
+In 2026 general election, Saki participated from Brahmanbaria-6 in alignment with the Bangladesh Nationalist Party (BNP) and won the election.

+He is the only elected leftist MP of the current Bangladeshi parliament.